quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

 ## Audio Metadata

 This is a follow-up to my [previous blog post](2023/01/22/learning-audio-metadata-with-ffmpeg) establishing the schema and structure of audio file metadata.
-If you already know all about that, let's get started!
+If you already know all about that, you're ready to go!
 But if not, that is probably worth a read (or at least browsing the pretty code blocks) before starting in on this post.

 ## Rust

 Going forward, most of the content will be about my MusiqApp project, written in [Rust](https://www.rust-lang.org).
-I'll introduce some bacics of Rust in the beginning, but I'll leave learning Rust well enough to follow along as homework for you, the reader.
+If you want to fully understand the mechanisms of what's going on, you will probably want to know Rust, but if you want to treat it as a pseudo-code, it should mostly be legible as such.
+Ok, with those established, let's get into it!

 # Let's Write Some Rust!